as identity / narrative /

 behaviors or values—identify American minorities:

 particular ethnic groups' historical experience of involuntary contact, exploitation, and deprivation instead of opportunity and freedom (as with immigrants).

 distinguishing physical markers including the color code, dress codes, speech differences, etc.

-socioeconomic or class behaviors or values that the dominant culture regards as distasteful or counter-productive but which may be affirming to minority identity if only as resistance or not selling out to the culture that has historically oppressed and despised you.
+socioeconomic or class behaviors or values that the dominant culture regards as distasteful or counter-productive but which may affirm minority identity if only as resistance or not selling out to the culture that has historically oppressed and despised you.